MicrosoftDocs/dataexplorer-docs/data-explorer/includes/pythonplugin-fabric.md

 ## Python sandbox image

-To see the list of packages for the Python image, see [Python package reference](../../python-package-reference.md).
+To see the package for the Python image, see [Python package reference](../python-package-reference.md).

 > [!NOTE]
 >
 > * By default, the plugin imports *numpy* as **np** and *pandas* as **pd**.
 Optionally, you can import other modules as needed.
 > * Some packages might be incompatible with the limitations enforced by the sandbox where the plugin is run.

-## Use Ingestion from query and update policy
+## Use ingestion from query and update policy

 * Use the plugin in queries that are:
-  * Defined as part of an [update policy](../management/updatepolicy.md), whose source table is ingested to using *non-streaming* ingestion.
+  * Defined as part of an [update policy](../kusto/management/updatepolicy.md), whose source table is ingested to using *non-streaming* ingestion.
-  * Run as part of a command that [ingests from a query](../management/data-ingestion/ingest-from-query.md), such as `.set-or-append`.
+  * Run as part of a command that [ingests from a query](../kusto/management/data-ingestion/ingest-from-query.md), such as `.set-or-append`.
 * You can't use the plugin in a query that is defined as part of an update policy, whose source table is ingested using [streaming ingestion](../../ingest-data-streaming.md).

 ## Examples